neerajmourya/ultralight-responsive-grid/README.md

-# ultralight-responsive-grid
+# Ultralight Responsive Grid
-12 columns responsive grid keeping the filesize light so that can be downloaded faster.
+12 columns light weight responsive grid keeping the filesize light so that can be downloaded faster.
 It is based on mobile first or small screen first.

 # How to use